drakkan/test-github-actions/docs/full-configuration.md

 Let's see some examples:

 - To set sftpd `bind_port`, you need to define the env var `SFTPGO_SFTPD__BIND_PORT`
-- To set the `execute_on` actions, you need to define the env var `SFTPGO_SFTPD__ACTIONS__EXECUTE_ON`.
-For example `SFTPGO_SFTPD__ACTIONS__EXECUTE_ON=upload,download`
+- To set the `execute_on` actions, you need to define the env var `SFTPGO_COMMON__ACTIONS__EXECUTE_ON`.
+For example `SFTPGO_COMMON__ACTIONS__EXECUTE_ON=upload,download`

-Please note that, to override configuration options with environment variables, a configuration file containing the options to override is required.
+Please note that, to override configuration options with environment variables, a configuration file containing the options to override is required, this is a [viper bug](https://github.com/spf13/viper/issues/584).
 You can, for example, deploy the default configuration file and then override the options you need to customize using environment variables.